KamaniBhavin/KamaniBhavin/README.md

 -->

 # Bhavin Kamani
+<sub>Engineer by profession, developer by instinct.
+I was born with it — or maybe it's just caffeine.</sub>

 **Senior full-stack engineer.** I build software around operational decisions — systems that ingest context, apply explicit rules, call bounded tools, and produce an auditable result.